The Perron-Frobenius theorem for multi-homogeneous mappings

 \section{Contraction principle for Multi-homogeneous mappings}

 Our first result is a combination of \eqref{Lipschitz} with the Banach fixed point theorem.
 This result is particularly interesting as it shows that when we can build a metric so that $F\in\NB^d$ is a strict contraction then the existence and uniqueness of a positive eigenvector are always guaranteed without further assumptions.
 As discussed below \eqref{Lipschitz}, such a metric can be explicitly constructed using the left eigenvector of the homogeneity matrix of $F$ in order to obtain the following: \begin{thm} Let $F\in\NB^d$ and $A=\A(F)$.
-If $\rho(A)<1$, then $F$ has a unique positive eigenvector $\bx\in \kone_{++}$ up to rescaling of $\bx_i$ for $i\in[d]$. \end{thm} The simplicity of the assumptions in the above theorem is remarkable.
+If $\rho(A)<1$, then $F$ has a unique positive eigenvector $\bx\in \kone_{++}$ up to rescaling of $\bx_i$ for $i\in[d]$. \end{thm} The proof of this result is postponed to the end of the next Subsection \ref{subsec:thm31}.

+The simplicity of the assumptions in the above theorem is remarkable.
 While this result was known in the case $d=1$ (see for instance \cite{Bus73}), it has strong novel implications in the Perron-Frobenius theory for spectral problems induced by nonnegative tensors, which we discuss in \cite{tensorpaper}.
-A simple consequence of Theorem \ref{Banachcombi} is the following: Let $M\in\R^{m\times n}$ be a nonnegative matrix, then this theorem implies that the nonlinear power method of \cite{Boyd} for the estimation of $\norm{M}_{p,q}=\max\{\norm{M\bx}_{p}\mid \norm{\bx}_{q}=1\}$ always converges to the global maximum, whenever $p<q$ and $M^\top M$ has at least one nonzero entry per row.
+A simple consequence of Theorem \ref{Banachcombi} is the following: Let $M\in\R^{m\times n}$ be a nonnegative matrix, then the nonlinear power method of \cite{Boyd} for the estimation of $\norm{M}_{p,q}=\max\{\norm{M\bx}_{p}\mid \norm{\bx}_{q}=1\}$ always converges to the global maximum, whenever $p<q$ and $M^\top M$ has at least one nonzero entry per row.
 The existing convergence result for this method requires $M^\top M$ to be irreducible which is much more restrictive.